51Degrees/documentation/src/concepts/flowelements/fiftyoneengine.md

-A @fiftyonedegrees **on-premise engine** add functionality to an @onpremiseengine which is specific to @fiftyonedegrees. @Metadata is exposed which relates to the data structure common to most @51degrees data files.
+A @fiftyonedegrees **on-premise engine** add functionality to an @onpremiseengine which is specific to @fiftyonedegrees. @Metadata is exposed which relates to the data structure common to most @fiftyonedegrees data files.

 In many cases, a @fiftyonedegrees **engine** contains a [native](@term{NativeCode}) binary which the **engine** acts as a wrapper for.
 This gives the added performance of [native code](@term{NativeCode})